DecentraLabsCom/Lab-Metadata/README.md

   images: labImages                 // A list of URIs to images of the laboratory }
 ```

+The provider's address is not considered part of the metadata, but it is stored, on-chain, on the [LabFacet contract](https://github.com/DecentraLabsCom/Smart-Contract-Specifications).

 Metadata is divided between two storage models: on-chain and off-chain.